-We are committed to respecting and protecting your privacy.
+We understand that the information you entrust to us is important to you and we are committed to respecting and protecting your privacy.

-This policy details what personal information we collect and why we collect it, how we use your information and how you can access and update it.
+This policy details what personal information we collect and why we collect it.
+It explains how we use your information during the course of providing services to you, under what situations we may disclose your personal information to others, how we keep your information safe as well as how you can access and update your information.

 Who we are